Something went wrong loading this image.

 • "There are no regrets in life.
 Just lessons." - Jennifer Aniston

-There's no perfect valedictorian speech but follow these five tips to write a memorable one.
+In the end, there is no perfect valedictorian speech, they are all different in their own unique way.
+Find a speech that best suits the way you want to send off your fellow classmates into their next adventure.
+But, when in doubt, follow these five tips to write a memorable one.
 While your address is vital to the ceremony, remember to keep it short and sweet.
 Unless otherwise instructed, cut it to ten minutes maximum, so people stay attentive.
-Finally, imagine yourself twenty years from now watching your valedictorian speech on YouTube.
+It might help to imagine yourself twenty years from now watching your valedictorian speech on YouTube.
 Will you regret anything you've written?
+Maybe, you’ll chuckle to yourself.
+Maybe you’ll cry.
+And maybe, just maybe, you too will be left feeling inspired by the young, wise voice calling out to from your past.